splunk/public-o11y-docs/gdi/opentelemetry/components/filelog-receiver.rst

 Sample configurations
 --------------------------------

-See a few configuration samples in the sections below.
+See a few configuration samples in the following sections.
 You can find more examples in the GitHub repository :new-page:`splunk-otel-collextor/examples <https://github.com/signalfx/splunk-otel-collector/tree/main/examples>`.

 Json files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^